Logo

 Rosa Luxemburg's family was a closely knitted support network, even when its members were spread out across Europe.

-From 1886, Rosa Luxemburg belonged to the illegal Polish left-wing Proletariat Party.
+Nonetheless, from 1886, Rosa Luxemburg belonged to the illegal Polish left-wing Proletariat Party which had been founded in 1882, anticipating the left-wing Russian parties by twenty years.

-Rosa Luxemburg began political activities by organising a general strike; as a result, four of the Proletariat Party leaders were put to death and the party was disbanded, though the remaining members, including Luxemburg, kept meeting in secret.
+Rosa Luxemburg began political activities by organising a general strike, which ended with four of the Proletariat Party leaders being put to death and the party being disbanded, though the remaining members, including Luxemburg, kept meeting in secret.

-Rosa Luxemburg attended the University of Zurich, where she studied philosophy, history, politics, economics, and mathematics.
+Rosa Luxemburg attended the University of Zurich, where she studied philosophy, history, politics, economics, zoology and mathematics.

 Rosa Luxemburg specialised in, economic and stock exchange crises, and the Middle Ages.